iamsachmoodley/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 4 Write a function that checks for alphabetic character.
 Task 5 Write a function that prints the sign of a number.
 Task 6 Write a function that computes the absolute value of an integer.
+Task 7 Write a function that prints the last digit of a number.